-A student suspended or dismissed will have three (3) business days from the date of the sanction notification to submit an intention to appeal to the provost or the provost's designee in writing.
+A student suspended or dismissed will have three (3) business days from the date of the sanction notification to submit an intention to appeal to the provost, or the provost's designee, in writing.
 The student then has seven (7) calendar days to submit the written appeal and supporting documentation to the provost or designee.
-The written appeal does not provide an opportunity for the committee to rehear the case.
-The provost or the provost's designee will respond to the written appeal with a final decision within 10 calendar days, based on assessment of the information presented by the dean and the committee, the student, and his/her investigation of procedure.
+The written appeal does not provide an opportunity for the committee to re-hear the case.
+The provost, or the provost's designee, will respond to the written appeal with a final decision, within ten (10) calendar days, based on assessment of the information presented by the dean and the committee, the student, and a review of the investigation process and procedure.
 An appeal must contain the basis for the appeal limited to one or more of the following issues:

-- Failure of the program dean or the Academic Appeals and Review Committee to follow the procedures set forth in the policy on Unsatisfactory Academic Progress. - The sanction is grossly out of proportion/alignment with the offense. - Information relevant to the decision that was not available to the committee for consideration at the time of the hearing.
+Failure of the program dean or the Academic Appeals and Review Committee to follow the procedures set forth in the policy on unsatisfactory academic progress.

+- The sanction is grossly out of proportion/alignment with the offense. - Information relevant to the decision that was not available to the committee for consideration at the time of the hearing.

-The provost may elect to uphold the decision of the dean, reverse the decision, request a different resolution, or refer the case back to the Academic Appeals and Review Committee if there is new information that was previously not available to, the Academic Review and Appeals Committee for consideration.
+The provost may elect to uphold the decision of the dean; reverse the decision; request a different resolution; or refer the case back to the Academic Appeals and Review Committee if there is new information that was previously not available to the ARAC for consideration.